Geico recently filed a lawsuit in a Florida federal court against the parent

 to prove their innocence.

-current no-fault auto insurance system doesn’t work.
-A scheme designed
+no-fault auto insurance system doesn’t work.
+A scheme designed to ensure accident-related

-Providers and patients feel insurance companies refuse to pay their legitimate
+feel insurance companies refuse to pay their legitimate bills, while insurers

 Meanwhile, all the parties to this sorry spectacle spend a lot of time